 Subchapter E. WELL REPORTING

-(b) The monthly production report must include information on the amount and type of waste produced and the method of waste disposal or reuse, including the specific facility or well site where the waste was managed.
+(a) The well operator shall submit an annual production and status report for each permitted or registered well on an individual basis, on or before February 15 of each year.
+When the production data is not available to the operator on a well basis, the operator shall report production on the most well-specific basis available.
+The annual production report must include information on the amount and type of waste produced and the method of waste disposal or reuse.
 Waste information submitted to the Department in accordance with this subsection is deemed to satisfy the residual waste biennial reporting requirements of § 287.52 (relating to biennial report).

 (a) For each well that is drilled or altered, the operator shall keep a detailed drillers log at the well site available for inspection until drilling is completed.
 Within 30 calendar days of cessation of drilling or altering a well, the well operator shall submit a well record to the Department on a form provided by the Department that includes the following information:

 (1) Name, address and telephone number of the permittee.

 (2) Permit number, and farm name and number.